-Head crashes are destructive to hardware and cause major data loss, whereas program crashes do not cause loss to hardware.
-Read-write heads have thin films containing materials that can scratch the disk surface easily.
-The top layer of platter surface is made up of Teflon like material acting as a lubricant.
+Unlike head crashes, program crashes do not harm hardware.
+Read-write heads have thin films that can scratch the disk surface, which is made of a Teflon-like material acting as a lubricant.

 Why Choose Remo?